-Syntax: sid is a string of a maximum of 4 alphanumeric characters parameters are the parameters for the ENTER-PROCEDURE command as described in volume 3 of the BS2000 commands manual.
+Syntax: sid is a string of a maximum of 4 alphanumeric characters parameters are the parameters for the ENTER-PROCEDURE command as described in the BS2000 Commands manual.

 B.4.7 sid\USER

 This variable specifies the BS2000 user ID where the instance identified by sid resides.